hariom454/Coding/README.md

 # Coding
 These are the solution of some problmes of competitive coding.
- Prime Numbers
+ Prime Numbers \n
- GCD
+ GCD \n
- Method of Divisors
+ Method of Divisors \n
- Eulers totient function
+ Eulers totient function \n
- Calculate power of two big numbers
+ Calculate power of two big numbers  \n